Stethoscope

 An expert on health literacy.

-An expert in trauma and critical care.
+An expert in oral health, epidemiology, and health disparities.

 An expert in child and adolescent psychiatry and behavioral health.